jueves, 19 de diciembre de 2019

 In the first months of life we are unaware of ourselves, our needs, or our existence.
 The needs and weakness of the infant is a force that commands the attention and assistance of those around him.

 As memory grows the child learns to speak, with speech comes self-awareness and the need for some degree power or control.
-Gradually we identify with the thoughts, feelings an sensations until we claim ownership and possession of "my thoughts. my feelings, my sensations ."
-Eventually with the arising of the ego our essence is forgotten.
+Gradually we identify with the thoughts, feelings an sensations until we claim ownership of "my thoughts. my feelings, my sensations ."
+With the inevitable arising of the ego our essence is forgotten.

 In our essence is our strength.
 The recognition of the commanding power of essence is evidenced at birth.
-In T.K's words: "This core of goodness is capable of unlimited development, indeed of becoming transformed into Christ and deified."
+The needs of the child command immediate response.
+In T.K's words with every birth enters a: core of goodness is capable of unlimited development, indeed of becoming transformed into Christ and deified."

 viernes, 1 de marzo de 2019